mlegghl/hl-sfdc/README.md

 Once you are in your scratch environment, you need to configure it.
 There are two things we need to configure:
 1. The Help Lightning enterprise and partner key
-1. Adding the component to Cases and WorkOrders
+1. Adding the Help Lightning component to Cases and WorkOrders

 First to configure the Help Lightning Enterprise and Partner Key:

 1. Go to `Setup` > `Custom Code` > `Visualforce Pages`
-1. Find `HelpLightingSetup` and click on the icon of two sqaures with an arrorw, just to the right of Security.
+1. Find `HelpLightingSetup` and click on the icon of two squares with an arrow, just to the right of Security.
 This will open a preview of the page in a new tab.
 1. For `Enterprise Id`, you will need the Help Lightning Id of your enterprise in production.
 This can be found in crunch.
 1. For `Private Key`, you will need a private key for your enterprise.
 If you don't have one, you can manually create one using the Galdr admin api. *Be careful doing this, as creating a new key removes any existing keys!*
 1. Press `Save` and close the tab.

-Second, configure the Cases and WordOrders to show the Help Lightning Component.
+Second, configure the Cases and WorkOrders to show the Help Lightning Component.

 1. Click on the 9 dots icon in the upper left hand corner and choose `Contacts`
 1. Click `New`